Drugs and Pregnancy

 Rebecca recollects the horrific experience when her doctor asked her to consider abortion because another doctor had prescribed her antibiotics for Urinary Tract Infection during the time of her conception.
 Her pregnancy tests had come negative initially.
 After consulting several doctors, the family decided to go ahead with the pregnancy and thankfully, Rebecca gave birth to a healthy baby boy.
 However, this may not be the case every time.

 Well, to tell you the truth some medicines are considered to be safe during pregnancy while others can have adverse effects on your baby, but in the most cases, this issue can be a little more complicated.
 Your doctor will be required to make a decision and to compare between the potential risk of a drug and its benefits for you, because it is necessary for you in many cases to take some medicines even when you are pregnant, to mention a few , these critical cases can be : diabetes, seizures, and the common discomforts of pregnancy such as morning sickness, heartburn , or headaches.

 FDA Pregnancy Categories

-- Category A : Controlled and adequate studies have failed to show a risk or to find an evidence of any harm (such as levothyroxine and folic acid)
+- Category A: Controlled and adequate studies have failed to show a risk or to find any evidence of any harm (such as levothyroxine and folic acid)

-- Category C: Animal studies have shown an adverse effect on the fetus, there are no controlled studies in pregnant women, or there is no available studies in women and animals , (such as tramadol,, amlodipine,and prednisone )
+- Category C: Animal studies have shown an adverse effect on the fetus, there are no controlled studies in pregnant women, or there are no available studies in women and animals, (such as tramadol, amlodipine, and prednisone )

 My advice for you is to consult your healthcare provider before taking or even before stop taking any drug during pregnancy and do NOT skip any prescribed medication as many medicines play an important role and have important health benefits for you and for your baby as well.